Two attempts. One weekend. The moment that changes how you see your baby forever.

 Here is how the weekend works.

-Friday June 27th — The Brief One short email lands in your inbox before the weekend begins.
+Friday evening — The Brief One short email lands in your inbox before the weekend begins.
 It covers exactly what you need to know to walk into Saturday with confidence — what to look for, how to respond, and how to set yourself up so the first attempt actually works.
 No experience required.
 No prep work before Friday.
 Just read it when the kids are in bed.

-Saturday June 28th — The First Try Saturday morning you get your assignment.
+Saturday — The First Try Saturday morning you get your assignment.
 One specific moment with your baby — simple, clear, and completely doable even if you have a full day ahead of you.
 You will know exactly what to do and exactly what to watch for.

-Sunday June 29th — The Double Down Sunday’s email meets you where Saturday left you.
+Sunday — The Double Down Sunday’s email meets you where Saturday left you.
 Whether you caught or not, you get a clear explanation of what happened and one small adjustment that makes your second attempt even stronger.

 By Sunday evening you have something most parents never have: a real conversation with your baby.
 Before any words.
 Before any training.
 Just you, reading them — and them, finally being heard.